 When determining how much ice for drinks you need, the type of beverage or cocktail plays a big role.
 The size and style of glassware you use also plays a role.
 Many bars and restaurants are using 8 to 10 different styles of glassware.

 Do you sell more iced tea and soft drinks than spirits?
 Do you use ice in buckets to cool down beer?
-Are your cocktail sales higher for classics, blended or shaken?
-Taking these factors into consideration, you’ll get a better idea of your ice needs, amounts and types of ice you should be using in your restaurant or bar.
+Are your cocktail sales higher for classics, blended, or shaken?
+Taking these factors into consideration, you’ll get a better idea of your ice needs, including amounts and types of ice you should be using in your restaurant or bar.

-Let’s begin breaking ice needs down one drink at a time, by amount and type.
+Let’s begin breaking ice needs down one drink at a time, by amount and type:

 Ice Needs By Beverage and Glassware Type

-|Water and Tea||1/4 lb||Crescent Cube|
+|Water and Tea

-|Cocktails in Rocks Glasses||1/4 lb||Crescent Cube|
+|Cocktails in Rocks Glasses

 |Classic Cocktails in Rocks Glasses

 |Crescent or Square Cube

 |Bucket of Beer

 Note: These are our best approximations and may differ depending on your glassware.

 Once you’ve calculated your general ice needs, be sure to add another 25% for mistakes or other uses.
 Does your kitchen have ice needs too?
-In a restaurant, your chef may go through 100 lbs of ice per day for chilling and cooling products down.
+In a restaurant, your chef may go through 100 lbs. of ice per day for chilling and cooling products down.
 So, when you think about your overall ice needs at your restaurant or bar, be sure to consider these additional uses.